pianobooster/PianoBooster/README.md

 This must be started before Pianobooster, and also allows to load custom Soundfonts.

-Install RPM, DEB, etc. package.
+Install RPM, DEB, ARCH, etc. package.

 Packages for Linux are available in repositories of distributions [here](https://pkgs.org/download/pianobooster).